Rachel Malcolm: Playing style

 Malcolm is a modern back row player, known for her work-rate about the pitch on both sides of the ball.
 In her rugby career, she has played in a variety of positions, including hooker and back-row for Scotland.

 Education

 Malcolm completed her PhD in environmental physiology at Nottingham Trent University.
 She studied part-time while both playing rugby and lecturing at Nottingham Trent University.
-She also has a sports and exercise science bachelor's degree, and a master’s degree in exercise physiology from Loughborough University.
+She also has a sports and exercise science bachelor's degree, and a master's degree in exercise physiology from Loughborough University.

-Since completing her PhD, Malcolm has been working as a full-time Applied Sport Science lecturer at Nottingham Trent University, as well as continuing her research and playing at the highest level of club and international rugby.
+Since completing her PhD, Malcolm has been working as an Applied Sport Science lecturer at Nottingham Trent University, as well as continuing her research and playing at the highest level of club and international rugby.

 Other sports

 Malcolm represented Scotland in hockey at U17, U18 and U21 levels.

 Personal life

-Malcolm’s younger brother James is also a rugby player.
-He is currently signed to Seattle Seawolves for the 2021 USMLR season.
+Malcolm's younger brother James is also a rugby player.
+He was signed to Seattle Seawolves for the 2021 USMLR season.
 He previously represented Glasgow Warriors and London Scottish.
-The siblings’ older brother Donald Malcolm is a former Scotland U19 player and their father Walter Malcolm also played district rugby.
+The siblings' older brother Donald Malcolm is a former Scotland U19 player and their father Walter Malcolm also played district rugby.